 - Worsening of chronic health conditions

-- Wash your hands often with soap and water or an alcohol-based hand rub.
+- Wash your hands often with soap and water or use an alcohol-based hand sanitizer (at least 60% alcohol).

 - Avoid touching your eyes, nose, or mouth.
-Germs spread this way.

 - Practice good health habits.
 Get plenty of sleep and exercise, manage your stress, drink plenty of fluids, and eat healthy food.